-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - I.B.1.a) A sleep medicine fellowship should function as an integral part of an ACGME-accredited residency program in child neurology, internal medicine, neurology, pediatrics, or psychiatry.
+(Core) - I.B.1.b) The Sponsoring Institution should sponsor only one ACGME-accredited sleep medicine program.
 (Core)

-I.B.1.a) A geriatric medicine fellowship must function as an integral component of an Accreditation Council for Graduate Medical Education (ACGME)-accredited program in internal medicine or family medicine.
-(Core)

-I.B.1.b)

-An ACGME-accredited program in at least one specialty other than internal medicine or family medicine should be present at the primary clinical site.
-This may be accomplished by affiliation with another educational institution.
-(Core)

-I.B.1.c) The sponsoring institution must ensure that there is a reporting relationship with the program director of the internal medicine or family medicine residency program under which the fellowship is established to ensure compliance with the ACGME accreditation standards.
-(Core)
+I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the sponsoring core residency program to ensure compliance with the ACGME's accreditation standards: (Core) I.B.2.

-I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core)

-I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)
+(Core) I.B.2.a) The PLA must: be renewed at least every 10 years; and, (Core) I.B.2.a).(1) be approved by the designated institutional official I.B.2.a).(2) (DIO).
+(Core) I.B.3.

-I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)